ynput/OpenPype/website/docs/dev_colorspace.md

 	- set the `OCIO` environment variable before launching the host via a prelaunch hook
 	- or (if the host allows) to set the workfile OCIO config path using the host's API

-3. Each pixle related exporter plugins has to use parent class `openpype\pipeline\publish\publish_plugins.py:ExtractorColormanaged` and use it similarly as it is already implemented here `openpype\hosts\nuke\plugins\publish\extract_render_local.py`
+3. Each Extractor exporting pixel data (e.g. image or video) has to use parent class `openpype.pipeline.publish.publish_plugins.ExtractorColormanaged` and use `self.set_representation_colorspace` on the representations to be integrated.

-- **get_colorspace_settings**: is solving all settings for the host context
+The **set_representation_colorspace** method adds `colorspaceData` to the representation.
+If the `colorspace` passed is not `None` then it is added directly to the representation with resolved config path otherwise a color space is assumed using the configured file rules.
+If no file rule matches the `colorspaceData` is **not** added to the representation.

-- **set_representation_colorspace**: is adding colorspaceData to representation.
-If the colorspace is known then it is added directly to the representation with resolved config path.
+An example implementation can be found here: `openpype\hosts\nuke\plugins\publish\extract_render_local.py`

 4. Implement the loading procedure.
 Each loader which needs to have colorspace (detected from representation doc) set to DCC reader nodes should implement following code.
 ```python